JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 In a hybrid system we have continuous processes and discrete events interacting in one system.
 A thermostat or a house heating system is a basic example of this:

 - Heating changes between two states: On and Off.
+The thermostat switches heating on if romm temperature `Tr` is greater or equal 23°C, it switches off if temperature falls below 20°C.
 - A room cools at a rate proportional to the difference between room temperature `Tr` and environment temperature `Te`.
 - It heats at a rate proportional to the temperature difference between temperature of the heating fluid `Th` and room temperature `Tr`.
 - The room temperature `Tr` changes proportional to the difference between heating and cooling.